changsublime/8-ball-pool/README.md

 ##### Toggling
 Toggling between the two modes is achieved by getting the 'LeftShift' press through Input.GetKeyDown() and keeping a boolean to store which view is currently being used in the scene.
 ##### Bird's Eye View
 Changing the camera to the bird's eye view was simple.
-Since FixedUpdate() is called every frame, we simply check if any of the balls are moving.
+Since FixedUpdate() is called at every update of the physics engine, we simply check if any of the balls are moving.
 If there is, then the camera uses Vector3.Lerp() and Quaternion.Lerp() functions to smoothly transfrom itself from its position to a fixed position over the table.
 A translation.y value of 25 was used because it snugly fit the entire table to the screen, and both rotation.x and rotation.y values of 90 degrees was used to orient the camera in the right direction.
 ##### Cue Stick View
 Implementing cue stick view was a little bit more complicated.
 At first, we used transform.RotateAround() function to mimic the behavior of a camera locked to the cue stick.
 However, this approach was ultimately unsatisfactory, as it was incredibly convoluted to find the correct position and rotation of the camera between each toggle between the two views.\
 Ultimately, we decided to move the camera in cue stick view using the cue stick frame, so that we can simply translate the camera to the same coordinates every time.
 This way, the translation is simple and elegant, and we can easily take care of the camera's rotation using Quaternion.LookRotation() function to "lock" it onto the cue ball.
 The conversion to cue stick frame was completed using transform.TransformPoint() and transform.InversTransformPoint().\
 Because we are using Lerp() to do all of our camera transformations, everything is animated, even when it follows the cue stick on button press.
 Although we had the option to not use Lerp() in this instance and make the camera seem glued onto the cue stick, we thought that the effect of the camera "following" the cue stick was both aesthetically pleasing and visually intuitive.

 ### Light Control
+After being familiar with Unity's Lerp functions, light control was pretty easy to implement.
+In Unity, light primarily has two components: color and intensity.
+For the ambient light in the scene, we decided to keep its intensity constant and Lerp the color of the light from a blueish white to near-black.
+On the 'b' press at the start of the game, the effect is a slow animation from a bright to a nearly invisible scene - so we decided to add more sources of light as it got darker.\
+In Unity, every object can act as a source of light by adding a light attribute to it in the inspector.
+We made every ball other than the 8 ball a source of light, in order to give the nighttime table an arcade air-hockey look.
+This time around, we lerped the intensity value for the lights in the balls, and made it get brighter in the same rate that the room gets darker.

 ### Possible Additions